ACE Electoral Knowledge Network

 The ACE Electoral Knowledge Network is a web portal with information on elections designed to meet the needs of people working in the electoral field.

 Goals

 The goal of the ACE network is to provide knowledge to people working in the field elections, with the intention of supporting credible and transparent electoral processes with emphasis on sustainability, professionalism and trust.

-The ACE Website
+Website

 Most activities of the ACE network are carried out through the ACE website.
 The website is divided into a number of sections: